noumanqamar450/alertbox/README.md

      });
   </script>
 ```
 If you want border, then you add this code.
-Otherwise, the border will false
+Otherwise, the border will be false۔
 ```
   <script>
      alertbox.render({